ncp-ph/ec2dhis2docker/README.md

 **Important Notes:**<br>
 a.
 Any changes on the site is saved on **'datadb'** folder which is on the same directory as this repository<br>
 b.
 By default, the dhis2-web or lightweight version is configured on the docker-compose.yml file<br>
 c.
-If you want to use the core version make sure that your EC2 instance is **at least t2.small or higher for better performance**<br>
+If you want to use the core version make sure that your EC2 instance is **at least t2.small or higher**<br>
 c.
 This was also tested to run on AWS Linux, CentOS but it will require more configurations that is not written here<br>
 d.
 This was not tested nor work on any WindowsOS and MacOS yet(work-in-progress)